 You can run a custom subset of steps using ‘Run Orchestration Steps’, specifying a list of step numbers to include and/or exclude.
 This can be helpful when you need to skip steps, resume an interrupted deployment, or repeat some orchestration steps after changing inputs.
 If you know you need to make custom manual adjustments in the middle of the deployment, you can program the orchestration to perform only the steps leading up to that point, then later run the rest, without having to manually start and stop or start from the beginning.

 To get the step numbers, run ‘Generate Orchestration Steps File’, refresh the page, and download ‘steps.csv’ using the paperclip icon near the upper right.
 The same steps information is also written to the Output window.

+Note: the list of steps is built according to the actual components that are in the reservation, so there might be some steps that are missing from the list in certain reservations.